SeanRichterWalsh/R/README.md

-# R_Workshops
+# Dublin R

-Code and data sets for R workshops and meet-ups.
+Code and data sets for Dublin R and R Generation meet-ups.